s-20/unnamed/Core.md

 - **[Traits](Traits.md)** represent broad areas of talent or development, indicating if a character is particularly *Strong*, *Agile*, *Clever*, or even *Lucky*.
 Traits are adjectives you could use to describe the character in a general sense.
 - **[Skills](Skills.md)** are things a character knows about or how to do through talent or training.
 Skills are made by combining two words — an Adjective or Verb and a Noun — to create a descriptive phrase, like *Religious-Lore* or *Technological-Sabotage*.
 - **[Connections](Connections.md)** are things that connect a character to the world around them, like shared experiences, people, or organizations.
 Connections are tailor made for each character, and can be things like *Stormed the beaches at Normandy*, *Friends with Bob Mirrorshades at MegaCorp, Inc*, or *From Florida and Proud of that fact for some reason*.

+## Statistics

+[Statistics](Statistics.md) are also resources, but they are sperated from the core Characteristics because they operate under different rules, both during character creation and during the game.
+They might be used differently, or they might be highly specific to an individual setting, campaign, or even a single character.
+Outside to Wound Threshold and Stuff, not all characters will have all statistics, and some might not even exist in a given game.

 - **[Special Abilities](SpecialAbilities.md)** are things a character can do that are beyond the abilities of mortal man.
 That is, Special Abilities represent things like *psychic ability*, *magic*, *cybernetics* or *superpowers*.
 - **[Energy](Energy)** is a collection of sub-characteristics that represent pools of potential ability that fuel Special Abilities, like *magic points* or *willpower*.
 - **[Details](Details.md)** are little things about the character that rarely come up, but can provide a small benefit when they do.
 Things like *studied Renaissance poetry*, *knows a few obscure computer languages*, or *always carries a pocket knife* are examples.